tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Two types of rules determine what is considered clean and dirty data.
 What are they?

-  **Answer:** Data quality rules are determined based on technical and business rules.
+  **Answer:** The quality of data is based upon technical and business rules.

 * True or false: It's okay to have currency symbols and commas in amount fields.